rorynolan/strex/README.md

 ## Installation

-You can install the released version of strex from [CRAN](https://CRAN.R-project.org) with:
+You can install the release version of `strex` from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("strex")
 ```

-You can install the development version of strex from [GitHub](https://github.com/rorynolan/strex/) with:
+You can install the development version of `strex` from [GitHub](https://github.com/rorynolan/strex/) with:

 ``` r